 In 1973, the same year Devilman ended, Nagai started a new manga called Violence Jack.
 As you can guess from the title, it’s very violent.
 I couldn’t decide if this one should go under spinoffs, but here we go.
 It takes place in a post-apocalyptic Japan where people are divided into the weak and the strong.
 It’s mostly known in the US its for extremely graphic OVA adaptations.
 In the manga, a few characters from Devilman show up early on with no explanation, but the connection to Devilman doesn’t become apparent until the very end.
 You could call it a sequel, but more like a part of the sprawling universe of Devilman.

 In 2010 Nagai started a semi-autobiographical manga called Gekiman.
 The first arc was six volumes chronicling his work on Devilman.
 He doesn’t draw himself as the creator of Devilman, but a character named Geki Nagai.
-Gekiman has a lot of insight to his creative process, but unfortunately it hasn’t been translated.
-However, it’s worth a look even if you can’t read Japanese because half the manga is just redrawn pages from the original Devilman.
+Gekiman has a lot of insight to his creative process, and it’s worth a look even if you can’t read Japanese because half the manga is just redrawn pages from the original Devilman.
 They strike a good balance between Nagai’s older and newer artwork.

 Devilman is a famous and influential manga, so of course a lot of creators like it.
 Some people may create their manga not even aware of Devilman’s impact on the industry.
 In the words of Guillermo del Toro, “we all steal from Go Nagai!”
-We’ll look at some manga and anime that the creators have explicitly said were influenced by it.
+Here are some manga and anime that the creators have explicitly said were influenced by it.

 - Neon Genesis Evangelion.
 It’s about kids piloting robots to save the world from aliens, but also not actually about that at all.
 The influence seems to extend to the modern Rebuild of Evangelion films too, not just the original television series.
 The director Hideaki Anno has also directed an adaptation of Nagai’s Cutey Honey.